linxy29/PaperGallary/single cell.md

 * Sumanaweera, D., Suo, C., Cujba, AM. et al. Gene-level alignment of single-cell trajectories.
 Nat Methods (2024). https://doi.org/10.1038/s41592-024-02378-4 (Dinithi Sumanaweera_Sarah A. Teichmann_Genes2Genes)

 *New tools that can compare two trajectories, find out the mismatch part, and find mismatch genes.
 The contribution of this paper is allowing mismatch????*

+* Rohbeck, Martin, et al. "Bicycle: Intervention-Based Causal Discovery with Cycles."
+Causal Learning and Reasoning.
+PMLR, 2024.
+(Bicycle_Martin Rohbeck_Kai Ueltzhoffer)

+*From Oliver's group.
+Using a steady-state model to describe GRN (has interpretability), then model perturbation effect*